 Teach Children How to Forgive and Apologize:

 Inevitably conflict will lead to occasional situations where an apology is necessary.
 It is imperative that we model this to our children by apologizing to them when we are wrong.
 We also need to encourage them to make meaningful apologies when they are in the wrong.
 This is generally best done after a little break/cooling off period rather than forcing them to say, “I’m sorry” when they are still angry and really don’t mean it.
+For a free worksheet on teaching apologies to kids, visit the Parenting Resource Library.

 Teach Them to Set Ground Rules: